 More aggressive welding procedures using metal core wire and 85% argon/15% CO2 shielding gas were developed by KC Robotics and approved for use.

 Simplified laser sensing programs were written to minimize teaching time, locate non-standard welding joint configurations, and alert the operator if weld joints are outside specified tolerances.
 (The calculated shift amounts are displayed on the teach pendant.)

 KC Robotics provided programming, programming assistance, and training to customer’s personnel.
 Training included advanced programming for using laser sensing to find unusual joint configurations.

 Stairs and platforms were provided for locations on the large welding frame where personnel needed access to fixture coupling mechanisms.

 - Like all robotic welding, this system increased productivity, improved quality and reduced waste.

 - The size of the parts being welding for this customer required specialized equipment to meet quality standards.
 Servo driven Headstock Tailstock positioners now automate the process of rotating the part, allowing welds to be applied in sequence that distributes heat evenly and controls distortion.

 - The welding sequence resulted in a significant improvement in the flatness of the bottom (floor) of the part.

 - Weld size, weld quality, and welding sequence are consistent on every robotically welded part.

 - Arc-on time is reduced because higher robotic welding travel speeds are used.
 Robotic welding increases arc-on time and throughput.
-The sentence highlighted is incorrect.

 - The laser sensing program reduces the amount of rework by detecting the weld joints before welding and alerting the operator if the joint location is out of tolerance.